HelenFoster/KanjiVocab/README.md

 Note: These were renamed to remove spaces (as spaces make searching etc more awkward).
 You can rename existing fields within Anki.
 Apologies for any inconvenience.

+With each run of KanjiVocab, these fields will be overwritten and anything already in them will be lost.
+Notes with the tag "KanjiVocabFreeze" are left alone; but heavy use of this tag may create more work for you later.
+Consider putting hand-edited material into other fields instead.

 CSS Setup
 ---------